Wounded-Knee/Whitepine/public/library/project-specs/aws-cloudfront-setup.md

 # AWS CloudFront Distribution Setup Guide

 ## Overview
-This guide walks through creating and configuring a CloudFront distribution to serve the USA Full-Stack Application from the S3 bucket with global CDN capabilities.
+This guide walks through creating and configuring a CloudFront distribution to serve the Whitepine Full-Stack Application from the S3 bucket with global CDN capabilities.

 ## Prerequisites
 - S3 bucket configured for static website hosting